jirkachuchl/pine-seedling_segmentation/README.md

 List key features of your project.

-- Standardization of images using white reference
+- Standardization of images using white reference(Standardization)
 - Image transformation
 - Image splitting
 - Image segmentation using YOLOv7